deepakkarki/canned-news/readme.md

 # Feedbin Mailer

 This project emails you a summary of new activity in your Feedbin account every day.
-Here's [an example of an email sent by this project](http://blogstomail.com:8080/emails/example.html).
+Here's [an example of an email sent by this project](http://www.blogstomail.com/emails/example.html).

 I like Feedbin, but I also like getting a daily email summary of my news.
 I looked around a bit and didn't find a solution that would send me the latest posts from each of my tags every day, so I set this project up.

 ## Notes
 - You'll need to be running NodeJS 6+ and Docker for this to work.
-- You'll also need a Feedbin and Sendgrid account.
+- You'll also need a Feedbin, Sendgrid, and Amazon AWS account.
+- If you want to use my deployment scripts, you'll also need to use Hyper.sh and Codeship.
+You can definitely modify it to suit your own needs though.
 - I'm building this to scratch my own itch, but if you have a feature request make a PR and I'll check it out.

 ## Local Setup